SoftwareAG/webMethods-io-examples/aws-lamda/readme.md

-# Invoke  AWS Lamda function
+# Invoke  AWS Lambda function

 This example shows how easy it is,  to call AWS Lambda function from webMethods.io and expose it as a rest resource inside webMethods.io.
-The response involves status code showing the success or failure of Lamda invocation
+The response involves status code showing the success or failure of Lambda invocation

 ## Prerequisite